dheiro/Laravel-Course/README.md

 # Laravel-Course
-this is CRUD project to manage Course application with Laravel 5.5
+This is CRUD project to manage Course Application with Laravel 5.5